Uyanda-shabalala/Uyanda-shabalala/README.md

 💻 Currently improving in **C++ and PHP** while strengthening my **Python and JavaScript** skills.
 ☁️ Preparing for my **AWS Cloud Practitioner certification** to expand my cloud knowledge.
-📊 Interested in **data science & machine learning**, focusing on statistics and probability.

 ---